LerdXpress/SmartHouse-Blocklist/README.md

 2. Open your AdGuard Home dashboard.
 3. Go to Filters → DNS blocklists.
 4. Add Blocklist:
-   - Paste the URL, name it (e.g., UberLerd’s SmartHouse Blocklist), and save.
+   - Paste the URL, name it (e.g., LerdXpress’s SmartHouse Blocklist), and save.
 5. AdGuard Home will automatically sync and keep the list updated.

 ---